yiwaki/sudoku_rust/README.md

 # sudoku_rust

-A program to solve Sudoku made with Rust (python module).
+Python module to solve Sudoku puzzle written in Rust.

 For more information on Sudoku, see [Wikipedia](https://en.wikipedia.org/wiki/Sudoku).